curl/curl/docs/RUSTLS.md

 ## Randomness

-Every TLS libcurl curl supports - *except* rustls - provides a function for curl to extract cryptographicly safe random numbers with.
+Every TLS libcurl curl supports - *except* rustls - provides a function for curl to extract cryptographically safe random numbers with.

 When you build curl with rustls, curl uses its own internal attempts to get a decent random value: